rmagick-temp/rmagick/README.txt

 you should install ImageMagick.)
 After installing ImageMagick, use the instructions in the next section to install RMagick.

-<h2 id="install">Installing RMagick 0.0.0$</h2>
+<h2 id="install">Installing RMagick 0.0.0</h2>

 This release of RMagick uses Minero Aoki's setup.rb script for installation.
 See the next section for configuration options.
 Usually you do not need to specify any of these options.
 You can get more information about setup.rb from his web site <http://i.loveruby.net>

-Decompress the tarball into a temporary directory using the command
+I assume you've already decompressed the tarball, or you wouldn't be reading this.
+If you have not decompressed the tarball, do so with this command:

     tar xvzf RMagick-0.0.0$-tar.gz